-8.1 Alcohol hand rub technique
+Alcohol hand rub technique

-HH, using ABHR is regarded as the gold standard.^{37,38} When practiced correctly it is highly effective in preventing transmission of microbes.
+HH, using ABHR is regarded as the gold standard.
+When practiced correctly, it is highly effective in preventing transmission of microbes.
 It is more efficacious than soap and water as it rapidly and effectively inactivates a wide array of potentially harmful microorganisms found on hands.

-WHO recommends ABHR based on the following:39
+WHO recommends the use of ABHR based on the following:39